-Throughout the United States and the world, the burden of poor health is borne by marginalized, stigmatized and discriminated segments of the population (e.g. based on race, ethnicity, sex, sexual identity, age, disability and socioeconomic status).
-Social and structural factors such as poverty, education, health care access, neighborhood environment, and stigma and racism, are large drivers of disparities and health inequities that these groups experience.
-At the Yale School of Public Health, researchers work to narrow health inequities through basic science, epidemiology, public policy and development of interventions.
+Social and structural factors such as poverty, education, healthcare access, neighborhood environment, and stigma and racism, are large drivers of disparities and health inequities that have marginalized and historically underrepresented groups’ experiences.
+At the Yale School of Public Health, researchers work to narrow health inequities through science, epidemiology, public policy and development of interventions.

 Our work includes:

 Understanding underlying mechanisms and the interplay between risk factors that drive health inequity

 Ways that neighborhoods shape health